-You can optionally personalize and optimize your development experience in Visual Studio if you sign in to it by using a Microsoft account.
+You can personalize and optimize your development experience in Visual Studio if you set your Personalization account by signing in to the IDE.

-Synchronizes your Visual Studio settings – Settings that you customize, such as key bindings and color theme, apply immediately when you sign in to Visual Studio on any another device.
+Synchronizes your Visual Studio settings – Settings that you customize, such as key bindings, window layout and color theme, apply immediately when you sign in to Visual Studio on any device.
 See Synchronized Settings in Visual Studio.

-Extends the trial period for Visual Studio – You can use Visual Studio Professional, Visual Studio Premium, or Visual Studio Ultimate for 90 days, instead of being limited to the trial period of 30 days.
+Extends the Visual Studio trial period – You can use Visual Studio Professional or Visual Studio Enterprise for an additional 90 days, instead of being limited to the trial period of 30 days.

-When you start Visual studio for the first time, you're asked to sign in to a Microsoft account, such as Live or Hotmail, and provide some basic registration information.
-If you already have an MSDN account, it's recommended that you sign in with its associated Microsoft account.
-If you have any problems with this process, contact Microsoft Technical Support for MSDN subscribers.
-If you don't have a Microsoft account, you can create one for free.
-See How do I sign up for a Microsoft account?.
+When you start Visual studio for the first time, you're asked to sign in and provide some basic registration information.
+You should choose a Microsoft account or a work or school account that best represents you.
+If you don't have any of these accounts, you can create a Microsoft account for free.
+See How do I sign up for a Microsoft account?

 Unless you sign out, you'll be automatically signed in to Visual Studio whenever you start it, and any changes to synchronized settings are automatically applied.
 To sign out, choose the down arrow next to your profile name in the Visual Studio environment, choose the Account settings command, and then choose the Sign out link.
 To sign in again, choose the Sign in command in the upper-right corner of the Visual Studio environment.

-In the Account Settings dialog box, choose the Visual Studio profile link.
+In the Account Settings dialog box, Manage Visual Studio profile link.

-On the My Information page, choose the Edit Information button.
+On the My Microsoft Information page in the browser, choose the Edit Information button.